movanet/Published/home.md

 This is the link to my [Google Scholar](https://scholar.google.com/citations?user=YYWNNTEAAAAJ&hl=en), [Linkedin](https://www.linkedin.com/in/movanet/) and Twitter pages.
 You can email me at movanet(at)gmail.com

-This site is still under development as transition from other blogging platforms.
+This site is still under development as I transition from other blogging platforms.